 A significant amount of information on the region and Onota area is available in several books – such as Alger County, A Centennial History (available through the Alger County Historical Society ); Harvesting the Wilderness, by John Parlin, Bea Anderson and James L. Carter; They Came to Laughing Whitefish, by Fred Lindquist; and a book titled History of the Finns in Michigan, by Armas K.E.
 Holmio, which gives the reader a true account of the struggles and hardships that early immigrants faced as they pioneered the UP.

 Rock River Kilns

 Charcoal was made in the kilns to provide fuel for early iron smelting.
 The kilns sit next to the old rail bed of the Duluth, South Shore and Atlantic Railway.
 The sandstone, beehive-shaped kilns operated from 1879 to 1896, when the supply of hardwoods needed for charcoal was exhausted.
 The location and detailed history of the kilns.

 Tyoga Settlement (1905-1907)

-Today, little remains of this logging town except an interpretive trail that tells the story of mighty men who felled virgin white pines with two-man saws.
-This area, once a logging town as well as a DNR campground, makes for a pleasant walk along the Laughing Whitefish River.
+Today, little remains of this frontier logging town except an interpretive trail that tells the story of a community that is now a ghost town.
+The trail meanders along the Laughing Whitefish River and features a variety of natural environments.
+Although it is not difficult terrain, visitors should bring bug spray or headnets, and wear long pants and hiking boots – due to the wetland environment and insects.
 Starting at M28, the trail is about 2 miles north on Laughing Whitefish Point Road (also known as North Point Road).
 A sign points into the parking area.
-The trail is maintained through cooperative efforts of the DNR parks & recreation division (under Van Riper State Park) and volunteers .
+The trail is maintained through cooperative efforts of Onota Township, volunteers (“Friends of the Tyoga” group), and the Michigan DNR parks & recreation division (under Van Riper State Park).